Introduction to these Lecture Notes

 The prophet speaks in the first person.

 Habakkuk’s heartfelt plea to God was coupled with confidence in God’s unchanging character.
 He prays convinced of the continuing goodness of God.
 He was certain what God would be like, because He knew what God had been like.
 The Lord’s fame refers to His reputation.
-(Note Nehemiah 9:10.)
+He has “made a name for Himself” (Nehemiah 9:10 & Daniel 9:15.)
 It is called fame because Habakkuk was not there to observe the Exodus and other events.
-(None of us is a witness to creation!)
 Just as it is with us, he had to learn these ancient reports.
 God has preserved for us in the Bible a record of His deeds, so that our view of Him and prayers to Him will be formed by them.
 Renew them [God’s works] probably means “Do it again for us”.
 This petition acknowledges that the Lord is the same from everlasting to everlasting (Psalm 90:1,2).
 The just live by faith in the dependability of God.

-shows mercy.
+punishes and God shows mercy.
 He does both; they are compatible.
-We do not choose between them.
+We do not

-The Apostle Paul wrote of “the kindness and sternness of God” (Romans 11:22),
+choose between them.
+The Apostle Paul wrote of “the kindness and sternness of

 When God’s people sin, the Lord chastens.
 Chastening His own is a priority expressed in Hebrews 12:5-11 where fatherly love motivates correction.
 For true believers there is mercy, though merited for us only by Christ.
 In His death the Lord Jesus absorbed wrath for our sin.
 At the cross both mercy from God and wrath from God reached their ultimate expression at the same time in the same event.
 Habakkuk knew God must punish (1:12).
 God did not threaten in vain (Ezekiel 6:10).
 Habakkuk also knew he could still pray for mercy, and in doing so he was praying in the will of God.
 He did not pray against God’s judgment, because living by faith meant accepting that God’s judgments were well-deserved.
 (Note Romans 3:4-6.)
 We cannot represent God faithfully if we are embarrassed concerning the righteousness of God’s judgment.
 Unlike ours, His wrath is clean.
 It is as holy as His love and mercy.